Moldova-State-University/testgenerator/readme.md

 For each string, you can define minimal and maximal length and allowed symbols.

 For each array, you can define a number of elements and a range of values for each element.
 Number of elements can be a constant or a reference to the previous lines.
+Array can be generated ordered or unordered.

 ### Integer value definition